hadeerelnaggar/EasyCooker/README.md

    virtual android emulator or an android phone connected to your computer, internet connection.
 # Used technologies
-  -I used the spoonacular API to search for meals by ingredients,
-	used asynTask to run this api
-	-ExpandableListView and RecyclerView for the lists
+  1-I used the spoonacular API to search for meals by ingredients, used asynTask to run this api 2-ExpandableListView and RecyclerView for the lists